AdguardTeam/AdguardKnowledgeBase/02.general/05.adguard-filter-policy/docs.en.md

 ## Filter for useful ads

-Unlike other filters, this filter **unblockds** certain ads.
+Unlike other filters, this filter **unblocks** certain ads.
 More about it in [this Knowledge Base article](https://kb.adguard.com/en/general/search-ads-and-self-promotion).

 ##### What shall be unblocked with this filter?